 The Department of Urology at NYU Long Island School of Medicine offers a five-year Urology Residency that is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 Our program sponsors five residents, with one resident in each year of training.
 Urology residents train in both adult and pediatric urology.

-Led by program director Aaron E. Katz, MD, and assistant program director Felix Cheung, MD, our faculty, who also perform treatments at NYU Langone Urology Associates—Long Island, and staff are committed to creating and sustaining an optimal educational environment for acquiring knowledge and developing and honing technical skills in all aspects of urology.
+Led by program director Aaron E. Katz, MD, and associate program director Felix Cheung, MD, our faculty, who also perform treatments at NYU Langone Urology Associates—Long Island, and staff are committed to creating and sustaining an optimal educational environment for acquiring knowledge and developing and honing technical skills in all aspects of urology.
 We are looking for house staff members who are energetic, enthusiastic, diligent, and dedicated to providing unparalleled patient care.

 How to Apply